equinix-labs/terraform-equinix-fabric-connection-azure/README.md

 As part of Platform Equinix, your infrastructure can connect with other parties, such as public cloud providers, network service providers, or your own colocation cages in Equinix by defining an [Equinix Fabric - software-defined interconnection](https://docs.equinix.com/en-us/Content/Interconnection/Fabric/Fabric-landing-main.htm).

-This module creates a resource group or uses an existing one, an ExpressRoute circuit in Azure, and the redundant l2 connection in Equinix Fabric using the ExpressRoute service key.
+This module creates a resource group or uses an existing one, an ExpressRoute circuit in Azure, and the redundant (optionally non-redundant) l2 connection in Equinix Fabric using the ExpressRoute service key.

 ```html
      Origin                                              Destination